auth0/docs/articles/compliance/gdpr/features-aiding-compliance/protect-user-data.md

 ---
 # GDPR Compliance: Protect and secure user data

-As per article 32 of GDPR, you have to implement appropriate measures in order to ensure a level of security appropriate to the risk, including, among other things:
+As per article 32 of GDPR, you must implement appropriate security measures in order to ensure a level of security appropriate to the risk, including (but not limited to):

 - Τhe encryption of personal data
 - Τhe ability to ensure the ongoing confidentiality, integrity, availability and resilience of processing systems and services